Technigo/project-portfolio/README.md

 ## Project Structure

-The project is organized into several key components and pages:
+The project is organized into several key components:

 - `src/components`: Contains reusable components such as Header, Footer, ProjectCard, etc.
-- `src/pages`: Contains the main pages like Home, About, Projects, and Contact.
 - `src/assets`: Stores images and other static assets.
-- `src/styles`: Contains CSS and style files for the project.

 ## Features